citizenweb3/staking/Cyber.md

 [![1.png](https://i.postimg.cc/g0HyWKWB/1.png)](https://postimg.cc/nsM9KBMv)

 2) This will open a new browser window, in which you will see the list of the current, active validators.
 Make sure that in the 'chain' menu on the left, 'Bostrom' is selected.
-Find Citizen Cosmos and click 'manage':
+Find Citizen Web3 and click 'manage':

 [![2.png](https://i.postimg.cc/c1bR0HpZ/2.png)](https://postimg.cc/Sjc2GyQt)

-3) A pop-up window will appear: make sure it says Citizen Cosmos and click 'delegate':
+3) A pop-up window will appear: make sure it says Citizen Web3 and click 'delegate':

 [![3.png](https://i.postimg.cc/bNSQJPPn/3.png)](https://postimg.cc/SJqXTwJQ)